 You can also use the Windows 7 repair tool to repair your Windows 7 computer.
 The access to repair Windows 10 is the same.
 You need to make a Windows 10 recovery drive to enter recovery mode.

 As you can see, the Windows 7 system image recovery process is a little bit difficult using the built-in backup tool.
-Thus, third-party backup and recovery software is a better choice.
+Thus, third-party system image recovery tools for Windows 7 (free download) are a better choice.
 EaseUS Todo Backup helps users create and restore the system image.
 It is very user-friendly, with a clear and intuitive interface.
 The software provides full and incremental backup modes and allows users to schedule backup tasks.

 With this system backup utility, you can create a system image of your entire system, including the operating system, settings, applications, and data.
 What's more, it's a piece of cake to restore the image in Windows 11/10/8/7.
 Follow this tool's steps below to create a Windows 7 system image.